Five tips for holding a productive sales team meeting

 The sales process is long and challenging, so taking a moment to recognize hard-fought battles, new deals, and other wins can really motivate and set the right tone.

 Treat every win like it counts, no matter how big or small.
-Call special attention to those crushing their numbers, since it not only boosts morale but shows others that those goals are attainable.
-This process of recognizing greatness is easy to skip, but don’t do it.
+Call special attention to those crushing their numbers since it not only boosts morale but shows others that those goals are attainable.
+This process of recognizing achievements is easy to skip, but don’t do it.
 Taking even just a few minutes to celebrate with your team at the beginning of your meeting can make the rest of your agenda easier to swallow.

-Before the meeting, you should designate a certain timeframe for specific subjects, and consider pushing them to another meeting if they take too long to cover.
 On top of that, be considerate of other people’s time by not letting employees ramble or get off topic for too long.
 If their individual issues and conversations take up too much of the team’s time, then consider conducting mini one-on-one meetings with individual salespeople throughout the week.
 Those mini-meetings are the perfect opportunity to go over their sales dashboard and discuss individual concerns and questions or conduct specific training, freeing up meeting time for more pressing topics.

 Maximizing attendance and productivity is all about sticking to your schedule.
-The last thing you want to do is let meetings creep past the allotted time, because it tells your team that you don’t respect their time.
+The last thing you want to do is let meetings creep past the allotted time because it tells your team that you don’t respect their time.
 If you let meetings run long, even by a few minutes, you could be inadvertently interrupting scheduled calls or meetings your salespeople had planned, costing them sales or breaking precious promises to customers.

 Holding a productive sales team meeting isn’t rocket science, but it definitely takes a little finesse, some consistent tweaking, and a dash of luck.
 With enough foresight and planning, you can turn your sales meetings into productive sessions that your team actually looks forward to.